 How to Get to Guadalajara

-Guadalajara is located in the state of Jalisco, in the western part of Mexico.
-The population was around 1.5 million in 2020.
+Guadalajara is located in the Mexican state of Jalisco, in the western part of Mexico.
+In 2020, the population was approximately 1.5 million.
 Outside the historic downtown, there’s a thriving modern city much like the vibe of Mexico City.
-Just not as big.
+Just not as large or as busy.

-From the U.S. most large airlines like Delta and American fly into Miguel Hidalgo y Costilla Guadalajara International Airport (GDL) – approximately twenty miles south of downtown.
+From the U.S. most airlines like Delta and American fly into Miguel Hidalgo y Costilla Guadalajara International Airport (GDL) – approximately 20 miles south of downtown.
 Here’s what to expect once you arrive.

 Immigration